Publication 535 (2018), Business ExpensesInternal Revenue Service-2025

 2. Begin by entering your personal information, including your name, address, and taxpayer identification number.
 This information is crucial for identifying your business expenses accurately.

 3. Proceed to the sections detailing specific business expenses.
-Carefully read each category and check the boxes that apply to your situation.
-Make sure to provide any necessary explanations or additional details as required.
+Carefully read each category and check the boxes that apply to your situation, ensuring you capture all relevant deductions.

 Start using our platform today for free to simplify filling out Publication 535 and streamline your business expense reporting!